 Frequently Asked Questions

-Q: What is HAX or Hatcher Alpine Xperience?
+Q: What is Hatcher Alpine Xperience (HAX) and Skeetawk?

 Q: What is planned to be built in Phase 1?

 A: Designed for Phase 1a is a Triple Chair Lift, snowcat building, and minor support buildings (ticket shelter, restrooms, a modest ski patrol shelter).
-The skiable area of Phase 1a will be roughly the size of Hilltop Ski Area in Anchorage.
+The skiable area of Phase 1a will be roughly the size of Hilltop Ski Area in Anchorage, about 30 skiable acres.
 Designed for Phase 1b is a high speed quad, lodge, and improved parking and access facilities.
 The skiable area of Phase 1b will be hundreds of acres of intermediate terrain, and will reach above treeline.

 Q: Where is the area to be built?

 A: The area is located at mile 10.6 of the Hatcher Pass Road, on the west side of the road.
 The address is 13778 Palmer-Fishhook Rd, Palmer, AK 99645.
 This area is within the northern part of the Matanuska-Susitna Borough’s Government Peak Recreation Area.
 We have a management agreement with the Borough to build and operate a ski area and are working towards a long-term lease.